OpenNTI/nti.recipes.zcml/README.rst

 	default instead of configure.
 Optional.

 X_features
-	If this optional directive is provided, it is a space-separated list of ZCML features that should be provided when the output directory is processed.
+	If this optional directive is provided, it is a space and newline separated list of ZCML features that should be provided when the output directory is processed.
 These are provided in the first file.

 There are two global options: